 Consideration could be given to the reallocation of the funding set aside in the Revenue Support Grant for the Community Toilet Scheme.
-Subject to this funding, then as an initial first drive over the coming months we will be striving to approach some potential CTS participants and thereby compile a properties list of potential partners from around the county, and this will be presented to the Strategy Group and the Forum for discussion and further action.
+Subject to this funding, then as an initial first drive over the coming months we will be striving to approach some potential CTS participants and thereby compile a properties list of potential partners from around the county, and this will be presented to the Officer Study Group for discussion and further action.